bernotieno/guess-it-2/README.md

 ## Project Structure
+ * `student/linearreg.go`: Calculates the slope and intercept of the data provided
  * `student/main.go`: The main entry point for the application.
  * `student/calculation/mean.go`: Calculates the mean of a slice of float64 numbers.
  * `student/calculation/range.go`: Calculates the range based on the linear regresion
  * `student/calculation/stddeviation.go`: Calculates the standard deviation from variance.